ishimwemx/user-auth-app/README.md

 # User auth app

-This repository hosts the source code for a user authentication platform built with Next.js, MongoDB, JWT, Bcrypt and Tailwind CSS.
-The application features user registration and login, utilizing JWT for secure authentication, along with a responsive UI built with Shadcn components.
+This repository contains the complete source code for a user authentication platform developed using Next.js, TailwindCSS, and MongoDB.
+The app includes functionality for user registration and login, implementing JWT for secure token-based authentication.
+It also features a responsive and modern user interface styled with Shadcn UI components.

 ## Features

-- User registration and login with JWT authentication
+- User sign up and login with JWT authentication
-- Responsive design with Tailwind CSS
+- Responsive design with TailwindCSS
-- Beautifully styled forms and user interface using Shadcn components
+- Beautifully styled forms and user interface using Shadcn UI components
 - Seamless API calls made using Next.js server actions
 - Easy integration with MongoDB for data management
-- Store JWT Token in Cookie
+- Store JWT Token using cookies

 ## Run Locally

-Clone the project
+Clone the app

 ```bash
    https://github.com/ishimwemx/user-auth-app.git